emiltj/cds-language-exam/assignment_7/README.md

 **Generated text output**

-After manually altering two cherry-picked results that the model ended up producing, we're left with two examples:
+After manually altering two cherry-picked results that the model ended up producing, here are two examples of the output

 > [...]
 He took them a powerful gold, lying on the floor and nailed them free.